imgeng/imageengine-gatsby/README.md

 For `contentful` functionality to work you'll need to use [gatsby-source-contentful](https://www.gatsbyjs.com/plugins/gatsby-source-contentful/).

 With that in place `Gatsby` will create Graphql Nodes for your Contentful elements.
-When an element is of the type `ContentfulAsset` we'll create a child node of `ImageEngineAsset` under it, that you can access.
+When an element is of the type `ContentfulAsset` we'll create a child node of `ImageEngineAsset` under it, that you can access through graphql.

 #### Sanity.IO

 For `sanityio` you'll need to use [gatsby-source-sanity](https://www.gatsbyjs.com/plugins/gatsby-source-sanity/)

+The same as with `contentful`, an `ImageEngineAsset` node is created as a child node.

 #### File